HeySkidee/practice/README.md

+### You gon see better days bro don't giveup.
-### I work hard af. practice ur focus whenever possible.
+### work hard af. practice ur focus whenever possible.
-idc i want it asap. speed run this bitch then think about whatever wanna live or die.
+idc i want it asap. speed run it then think about wanna live or die.
 ### I don't stop. work and sleep.

 get a job, go to bangalore, start making music and be the first Indian programmer , english rapper with global level shit.